genesistoxical/pixie-cursors/README.md

 Regarding a Windows 10 compatibility issue (it won't open), it will be compiled on that version to fix it.

+`Version 1.5.4` fixed an issue where Pixie Cursors wouldn't run using the installer.
+This was due to the **Config.ini** file path was incorrect when attempting to get it from AppData.

 ## License
 **MIT License**